stackify/stackify-log-nodejs/README.md

 ### There are two(2) available transport types that you can choose:

 1. Default:
-If you're using the default transport you will need some required variables such as apiKey and appName.
+If you're using the default transport you'll need some required variables such as apiKey, env and appName.
 See below for the details:

 ```js
 var stackify = require('stackify-logger');